3D Segmentation of Humans in Point Clouds with Synthetic Data

-Although the pseudo-ground truth labels for human masks and body parts were extracted using multi-view fitted body models from EgoBody, the labels can be highly noisy or incorrect.
-Therefore, in order to obtain a more reliable evaluation set, we refined the instance segmentation masks initialized by the fitted SMPL-X body meshes.
-In \reffig{pseudo_vs_manual}, we illustrate the need for manual refinement, especially in cases of close-contact interactions with scene objects (\eg sitting on a sofa), loose clothing (\eg wide-legged jeans) or unusual poses (causing a mismatch between the fitted body mesh and the real human point cloud).
-We also quantified the quality of the pseudo-ground truth labels by computing AP scores between the pseudo labels and the manually refined ground truth labels, resulting in $\mathrm{AP}^H:\,91.9$, $\mathrm{AP}^H_{50}:\,99.3$, and $\mathrm{AP}^H_{25}:\,99.5$.
+Although the pseudo-ground truth labels for human masks and body parts were extracted using multi-view fitted body models from EgoBody, the labels can be noisy or incorrect in certain scenarios.
+Therefore, to obtain a more reliable evaluation set to conduct a thorough evaluation, we refined the instance segmentation masks initialized by the fitted SMPL-X body meshes, following the annotation procedure described in Sec.~\ref{eval-data-annotation-supp}.
+In \reffig{pseudo_vs_manual}, we illustrate the need for manual refinement, especially in case of close-contact interactions with scene objects (\eg sitting on a sofa), loose clothing (\eg wide-legged jeans) or unusual poses (causing a mismatch between the fitted body mesh and real human point cloud).
+Furthermore, we quantified the quality of the pseudo-ground truth labels by computing AP scores between the pseudo labels and the manually refined ground truth labels, resulting in $\mathrm{AP}^H:\,91.9$, $\mathrm{AP}^H_{50}:\,99.3$, and $\mathrm{AP}^H_{25}:\,99.5$, highlighting the need for manual annotations.

-\cvprsubsection{Synthetic Data Generation} In order to simulate Kinect noise, we use the codebase at \cite{simkinect-github}, based on \cite{simkinect}.
-For each depth image we render, we apply the noise simulation using a scale factor of $100$, baseline of $0.075$ m, standard deviation of $0.5$, filter size of $6$, near-plane depth of $0.01$ m and far-plane depth of $20$ m.

-After using the depth images with simulated Kinect noise to backproject our label maps, we obtain partial point clouds which can occasionally be very sparse due to the original virtual camera location as well as the added noise.
-Therefore, we perform a post-processing to remove the scenes with less than $20,000$ points.

-\cvprsubsection{Merging Body Parts} For all of our experiments (during training and evaluation), we merged smaller body parts from \cite{meshcapade} into larger ones as shown in Tab.~\ref{tab:merging} and Fig.~\ref{fig:merging}.